WP-for-Church/Sermon-Manager/readme.txt

 * Bugfix setting defaults on activation now works correctly

 = 1.9.3 =
-* now actions are used to load sermon content in a theme: sermon_single & sermon_excerpt.
+* Now actions are used to load sermon content in a theme: sermon_single & sermon_excerpt.
 This makes it easy to override the content by removing the default action and adding your own custom action.
 * Bugfix `[sermon_images]` shortcode now displays the description correctly
 * Added podcast feed for service types

 = 1.9.2 =
-* improve setting MP3 duration; allow user to edit duration if not set accurately
+* Improve setting MP3 duration; allow user to edit duration if not set accurately

 = 1.9.1 =
 * Minor fixes to the `[latest_series]` shortcode - [updated documentation](http://www.wpforchurch.com/knowledgebase/sermon-manager-shortcodes/)